Jabidex3/ColorGame/README.md

 # ColorGame
-Game created using HTML/CSS and JavaScript, where you try to guess the RGB value
+Game created using HTML/CSS and JavaScript, where you try to guess the container with the given RGB value